chikechris/passwordGenerator/README.md

 This project is called Password Generator.
-It allows the user to have the ability to dynamically generate passwords and copy and paste it to any preffered place.
+It allows the user to have the ability to dynamically create generate customized passwords.

+The user has the ability to  copy and paste it to any preffered place.

 The user can select random password with combination of numbers, symbols, uppercase, and lowercase letters.